docelic/amber-introduction/README.md

 Only the parts that are used end up in the compiled project.

-# Controllers
+# Classes

-Let's take a tour of all the default controllers existing in an Amber application.
+Let's take a tour of all the important classes that exist in the Amber application and are useful for understanding the flow.

 ## Amber::Controller::Base

-Base controller from which all other controllers inherit.
+This is the base controller from which all other controllers inherit.
 Source file is in [src/amber/controller/base.cr](https://github.com/amberframework/amber/blob/master/src/amber/controller/base.cr).

 On every request, the appropriate controller is instantiated and its initialize() runs.
 Since this is the base controller, this code runs on every request so you can understand what is available in the context of every controller.